uyalcin/chatgpt_assistant/README.md

 pip install SpeechRecognition
 ````

-In the chatgpt.py file, you will have replace the ai_name by what you want.
+In the chatgpt.py file, you have to replace the ai_name by what you want.
 It's important to choose a distinguished name
 because you will have to say it every time you talk to him.

-Then you will have to assign the openai.api_key, you can get an api key from here https://platform.openai.com/ : just create an account and get an api KEY.
+Then you have to assign the openai.api_key, you can get an api key from here https://platform.openai.com/ : just create an account and get an api KEY.

 You can change the model engine if you want.